ColinWu0403/CS490IOS/README.md

 ## Overview

-This app reimagines Brightspace D2L with a modern, intuitive design to simplify course management for students at Purdue.
-It consolidates assignments, calendars, course materials, and notifications for all classes into a streamlined interface for each semester, making academic life more organized and efficient.
+[App] is a food-ranking platform that helps users explore new dining options and document their experiences.
+It consolidates restaurant data from the user’s local area, allowing them to write reviews, upload photos, and rate their meals.
+The app offers a personalized experience, where users can revisit their reviews and discover highly rated options nearby, making it a go-to solution for food lovers seeking convenience and variety.

 ### Description

-BrighterSpace serves as a centralized tool for managing all aspects of university courses in one place.
-Key features include an integrated assignments list with due date reminders, a customizable calendar that consolidates all course-related events, and easy access to lecture materials and resources.
-A grades dashboard provides an at-a-glance view of performance, while real-time notifications keep students updated on announcements and deadlines.
+The app is designed to simplify the dining experience by combining restaurant discovery and food review features in one place.
+Users can explore local restaurants near them and add their own reviews.
+By enabling users to upload photos and provide detailed feedback, the app creates a personal list of dining experiences that can be shared with others.

-Designed with simplicity and usability in mind, the app eliminates the clutter and inefficiencies of the original Brightspace platform.
-Its clean interface, intuitive navigation, and customizable widgets empower students to stay organized, focus on their studies, and succeed academically.
+Beyond discovery, the app functions as a personal food diary.
+Users can revisit their profiles to see past reviews and photos, helping them remember their favorite restaurants and meals.
+The app’s intuitive interface, combined with real-time location-based restaurant recommendations, ensures that users can quickly decide where to eat.
+Whether it’s for trying new cuisines or revisiting old favorites, this app makes dining out an enjoyable and organized experience.

 ### App Evaluation

-- **Category:** Education
+- **Category:** Food
-- **Mobile:** This app is useful on mobile because it allows students to quickly access their work for the day/week, and to check their assignments and grades on the go.
-Brightspace pulse already does this, but is slow to pull information and does not organize it in a mobile-friendly manner.
+- **Mobile:** This app is useful on mobile because it provides a consolidated place for users to view all restaurants in their area, as well as write and view past reviews for the restaurants they have eaten at.
-- **Story:** Brightspace
+- **Story:** Allows users to try new food establishments and document their experiences for future reference.
-- **Market:** Anybody that is enrolled in classes through D2L Brightspace.
-This includes all Purdue students.
+- **Market:** Anyone that eats out at restaurants would find this application useful.
+The ability to view restaurants in the users' area make it useful for anyone looking to try a new restaurant near them.
+The ability to write reviews and view them on a user's profile make the app useful for anyone looking to revisit an old restaurant that they rated highly.
-- **Habit:** Students would use this pretty much anytime they look at lectures, complete assignments, or check their grades.
+- **Habit:** Users will check this application any time they are looking to eat food outside, which is frequent for most people.
-- **Scope:** This app would pull from all class content data, assignment data, and grade data from all the classes the user is enrolled in the current semester, and would put it all together in a user-friendly dashboard that tracks all relevant assignment and grade information in one place.
+- **Scope:** This app will pull from all restaurants near a user, as well as any restaurants a user has manually add them.
+Then, it will display this data in a consolidated interface.

 ## Product Spec